chetnashah/webconcepts/nodejsNotes.md

 `on` is a synonym for `addListener`.
 Has methods .on(eventName, listener) -> to register listeners, and .emit(eventName) -> synchronously calls all registered listeners.

+Examples of commonly used event emitters in nodejs:
+1. process
+2. httpServer ie. `http.Server`
+3. netServer i.e. `net.Server`

+Writable Stream (and also event emitters by association) examples:
+1. HTTP requests, on the client
+2. HTTP responses, on the server
+3. fs write streams
+4. zlib streams
+5. crypto streams
+6. TCP sockets
+7. child process stdin
+8. process.stdout, process.stderr

+Readable streams (and also event emitters by association) examples:
+Readable streams are an abstraction for a source from which data is consumed.
+examples:
+1. HTTP responses, on the client
+2. HTTP requests, on the server
+3. fs read streams - created using `fs.createReadStream`.
+4. zlib streams
+5. crypto streams
+6. TCP sockets
+7. child process stdout and stderr
+8. process.stdin - always available

 #### Event emitter listeners
 If you pass `function abc()` with `addListener/on` methods, then `this` inside the